fbielejec/humidor-server/README.md

 ## TODO

-Test for arduino POST route
+Round-robin 30 entries for database